famibelle/AISeminar/ai_seminar_slides.md

 ```

 ---
-### Quiz: Neural Networks
+# Quiz: Neural Networks

-#### What is the primary advantage of using artificial neural networks (ANNs) in AI applications?
+## What is the primary advantage of using artificial neural networks (ANNs) in AI applications?
   - A) They are inspired by biological neurons.
   - B) They can model complex, non-linear relationships in data.
   - C) They require no training data.
   - D) They are faster than all other machine learning models.

+---

+# Quiz: Neural Networks

-#### What is the purpose of backpropagation in training neural networks?
+## What is the purpose of backpropagation in training neural networks?
   - A) To initialize the weights of the network.
   - B) To propagate the input data forward through the network.
   - C) To adjust the weights by minimizing the error using gradient descent.
   - D) To add more layers to the network.

+---

+# Quiz: Neural Networks

-#### What does the gradient descent algorithm aim to achieve in neural network training?
+## What does the gradient descent algorithm aim to achieve in neural network training?
   - A) Maximize the loss function.
   - B) Minimize the loss function by iteratively updating the weights.
   - C) Increase the learning rate.
   - D) Reduce the number of neurons in the network.
+---

+# Quiz: Neural Networks

-#### Which of the following is a key advantage of using reinforcement learning in neural networks?
+## Which of the following is a key advantage of using reinforcement learning in neural networks?
   - A) It requires labeled training data.
   - B) It learns optimal strategies through trial and error.
   - C) It is only applicable to supervised learning tasks.
   - D) It does not use reward systems.

 ---
-### MNIST Dataset: Handwritten Digit Recognition
+# MNIST Dataset: Handwritten Digit Recognition

 The MNIST (Modified National Institute of Standards and Technology) dataset is a widely used benchmark in machine learning and computer vision.
 It consists of 70,000 grayscale images of handwritten digits (0–9), each of size 28x28 pixels.
 The dataset is used to train and evaluate models for digit recognition tasks.